What happens if I don’t rake my leaves?

 “If you’re interested in keeping healthy turf, or keeping a good lawn, you want to pull your leaves,” Zidack recommended.
 “They’re going to be a problem.”

-Zidack specifically pointed to fungal issues as the reasoning for raking.
+Zidack specifically pointed to fungal issues as the reason for raking.
 Mulching up any diseased leaves, she added, may even compound the problem.

 “Don’t even compost them, just get them off the property and dispose of them,” she said of leaves exhibiting infection.
 “You don’t want those issues to come back.”